-Baked parsnip fries or parsnip chips, a great side dish alternative to the good old roast potatoes for your Christmas dinner or any other occasion.
+Baked parsnip fries or parsnip chips, a great side dish alternative to the good old roast potatoes for your Thanksgiving or Christmas dinner or any other occasion.
 With a nice blend of paprika, parmesan, parsley, garlic powder, salt and pepper, plus a dash of olive oil, these parsnip fries are simply delicious.

 More than a side dish, these parsnip fries are great for snacking too whenever you crave something yummy, but would rather stay away from junk.
 Not that I call the the almighty potato fries junk.
 Far from me that thought!

 For me, the potato fries are THE ultimate food, and if I have to choose one dish I would have before I die, that would definitely be fries.
-Not even baked, the hell wiht that, fried!!!
+Not even baked, the hell with that, fried!!!
 With some nice salt on them, and that’s it.
 Nothing else.
 Forget the ketchup, etc. Proper fries need nothing else.

 And my Homemade French fries recipe with coarse sea salt are a fine example that you can get perfect fries at home too, no need to go for a take-away.